Khaled Mashal: Expulsion from Jordan

-In August 1999, Hamas "external leadership" was expelled from Jordan by King Abdullah II.
-The King feared that the activities of Hamas and its Jordanian allies would jeopardize peace negotiations between the Palestinian Authority and Israel, and accused Hamas of engaging in illegitimate activities within Jordan.
+In August 1999, Hamas' "external leadership" was expelled from Jordan by King Abdullah II.
+The King feared that the activities of Hamas and its Jordanian allies would jeopardize peace negotiations between the Palestinian Authority and Israel (Saeb Erekat and Gilead Sher, leading to Sharm El Sheikh Memorandum), and accused Hamas of engaging in illegitimate activities within Jordan.
 In mid-September 1999, authorities arrested several Hamas leaders, including Mashal and Ibrahim Ghosheh on their return from a visit to Iran, and charged them with being members of an illegal organization, storing weapons, conducting military exercises, and using Jordan as a training base, charges they denied.
-Mashal was expelled from Jordan, and initially made Qatar his home.
+Mashal was expelled from Jordan in November, and initially made Qatar his home.
 In 2001, he moved to Damascus, Syria.

 Election victory

 Hamas won a majority of the seats in the Palestinian legislative election in 2006.

 Defying pressure from the Quartet, Mashal announced on 29 January 2006 that Hamas had no plans to disarm but added that Hamas was willing to join arms with other Palestinian factions and form an army "like any independent state".
 Israel's Defense Minister Shaul Mofaz threatened to have Mashal assassinated.